palomnyk/BioLockJ/mkdocs/user-guide/docs/Building-Modules.md

 The BioLockJ API allows outside resources to get information about the BioLockJ program and any available modules.

-To interface with the API, your module will need to implement the ApiModule interface.
+To interface with the API, your module will need to implement the **ApiModule interface**.

 ### API-generated html documentation

 The BioLockJ documentation is stored in markdown files and rendered into html using mkdocs.
-The BioLockJ API method `makeDocs <module> <dest>` (work in progress) will call methods on an individual module to generate a markdown document (saved under _dest_ fodler), which is ready to me rendered into an html file using mkdocs.
+The BioLockJ API is designed to generate a markdown document, which is ready to be rendered into an html file using mkdocs.

-For more details about the BioLockJ process for generating documentation, see **work in progress > developers guide** TODO

 ### Built-in descriptions

 Override the `getCitationString()` method.
 This should include citation information for any tool that your module wraps and a credit to yourself for creating the wrapper.

 Override the `getDescription()` method to return a short description of what your module does, this should be one to two sentences.
-For a more extensive description, including details about properties, expected inputs, assumptions, etc; override the `getDetails()` method.
+For a more extensive description, including details about properties, expected inputs, assumptions, etc; override the `getDetails()` method (optional).

 ### Documenting Properties